ofiwg/libfabric/man/fi_rxm.7.md

   consecutively read across progress calls without checking to see if the CM progress interval has been reached (default: 128)

+*FI_OFI_RXM_DETECT_HMEM_IFACE*
+: Set this to 1 to allow automatic detection of HMEM iface of user buffers when such information is not supplied.
+This feature allows such buffers be copied or registered (e.g. in Rendezvous) internally by RxM.
+Note that no extra memory registration is performed with this option. (default: false)

 # Tuning

 ## Bandwidth